A new programming paradigm for Rust

 }

-The cgp crate provides all common constructs inside the prelude module, which should be imported in many cases.
-The first CGP construct we use is the derive_component macro, which generates additional constructs for the greeter component.
-The macro target, CanGreet, is a consumer trait that is used similar to regular Rust traits, but is not for implementation.
+The cgp crate provides common constructs through its prelude module, which should be imported in most cases.
+The first CGP construct we use here is the #[cgp_component] macro.
+This macro generates additional CGP constructs for the greeter component.

 Hello Greeter